-Robert Bellinson and Joseph Stoduto were able to obtain a verdict in the amount of $2,430,000 on behalf of a 25 year old nursing student who was rear-ended by a New York City Transit Authority bus.
+Robert Bellinson and another WRSMH attorney were able to obtain a verdict in the amount of $2,430,000 on behalf of a 25 year old nursing student who was rear-ended by a New York City Transit Authority bus.

-WRSMH Partner, Kenneth J. Halperin and attorney Bryce Moses recently obtained a $1,500,000 settlement for a 36-year-old man who was injured when two NYCTA buses collided.
+WRSMH attorneys Kenneth J. Halperin and Bryce Moses recently obtained a $1,500,000 settlement for a 36-year-old man who was injured when two NYCTA buses collided.

 Kenneth Halperin, Bryce Moses

 WRSMH attorneys Andrea V. Borden and Cliff Shapiro were able to obtain a settlement of $1.4 million on behalf of our client, a 67-year-old man from Washington Heights who was involved in a motor vehicle accident.